-- Lecture 1.1 The core modules are designed to expose participants to state of the art thinking in the key management disciplines and provide opportunity throughout to apply theory to real-life management situations.
+Module 1.1 The core modules are designed to expose participants to state of the art thinking in the key management disciplines and provide opportunity throughout to apply theory to real-life management situations.

-- Lecture 1.4 Accounting for Decision-Makers
+Accounting for Decision-Makers

-- Lecture 1.5 People and Organizations
+People and Organizations

 2. Elective Modules

-- Lecture 2.1 Each MBA Pathway has special elective modules; participants are allowed to choose the suitable pathway that fits their career development, these elective modules are related to the following topics:
+Each MBA Pathway has special elective modules; participants are allowed to choose the suitable pathway that fits their career development, these elective modules are related to the following topics:

-- Lecture 2.6 Human Resources Management
+Human Resources Management

-3. MBA Dissertation/Project
+3. MBA Dissertation/Business Project

-- Lecture3.1 The dissertation or project is a double module.
+The dissertation or business project is a double module.
 Whether an academic piece of research or an investigation into the launching of a business project; it is designed to be an intellectually challenging piece of individual management research.
 It will equip successful students with the knowledge, capabilities, and skills required of today’s managers, in a world in which the ability to research new information is increasingly important.

-- Lecture3.2 Students are allocated a supervisor, who will provide constructive comment on their work as it develops.
+Students are allocated a supervisor, who will provide constructive comment on their work as it develops.
 Students have access to online as well as standard library facilities.
 The entire process, from developing a draft research proposal and schedule, through selecting methods and drafting chapters, is supported by the Cardiff School of Management supervisors but managed and implemented by the student.